 Outside the dusty windshield, open plains spread out before us.
 Swaying blond prairieland spotted with Pinyon Pines and Alligator Junipers came and went.
 As we passed a group of foraging pronghorn antelope, AG pointed nobly to the south.
 At last, the line on the horizon had begun to change.
 Far away, crags faintly rose above the ground then disappeared.
 Any coolness that might have lingered in the air had been melted away into pools of water shimmering just out of reach on the asphalt.
 And, as Brian Jonestown Massacre played intermittently at the whims of the satellite, we somehow managed to coax the jalopy onward.
 On these journeys, even the slightest change of scenery can be enough to keep you from topping yourself, at least for a few more miles anyway.

 Not long after we turned from Highway 67 onto Route 90, the high hills of the Trans-Pecos slowly began to grow in front of us.
-Soon, we found ourselves among tall yellow grasses and gently sloping mountains.
+Soon, we found ourselves among tall yellow grasses and gently sloping terrain.
 This was the periphery of the borderlands.
 Traversing across the plain, it was difficult not to get lost in the powerful vastness of the landscape.
 From time to time we stopped to photograph the panorama and the unique way the light falls upon it all.
 But, film is never enough.
 Neither are words.
 Exhausted from the distance and oppressed from the heat, the vehicle rattled along at a steady, if not tenuous, pace for what seemed like another thousand miles until, at last, coming into view at the side of the road was the first sign that our journey was nearing an end.
 Subtly breaking up the landscape, a billboard stood reading, “Welcome to Marfa”.

-The stark white architecture of the city, brilliant in a wash of sunlight, illuminated the somber, deserted streets with a singular, solitary tone.
+The stark white architecture of the city, brilliant in a wash of sunlight, illuminated the somber, deserted streets with a solitary tone.
 The angular late afternoon shadows shifting across the bleached out walls lent to the place a nostalgic celluloid quality.
 There was a sort of quietude about it all, the type you might expect in a place like this.
-Still, it seemed that, somewhere just out of sight, as the reflections off our car passed by, something was teeming beneath the surface.
+Still, it seemed that, somewhere just out of sight, as the reflections coming off our car passed by, something was teeming beneath the surface.
 Some anonymous and gripping serial dramas were unfolding among the lives that went on here.
 But, we would never be a part of them.
 We were only passing through.
 Occasionally, there were faint signs of life like the shape of a car moving in the distance or a boot and cowboy hat combination ambling slowly along on the way to wherever.
 But, mostly, the place felt like a ghost town.

 One by one, landmarks of which we had been told came and went, The Thunderbird Motel, The Presidio, Saint Mary’s Catholic Church, all blending together with the landscape in striking composition.
 At the town’s lone traffic light, an eddy of Black-Throated Sparrows, swirled to a frenzy overhead then disappeared southward out toward the Mexican Plateau.
-A piebald Whippet sat in the second lane, waiting patiently for the light to change.
+A piebald Whippet sat at the edge of the pedestrian crossing, waiting patiently for the light to change.
 Observing in disapproval, the hound looked on as a delicate woman stood by, balancing a hamper of laundry atop her head and shrieking at what I could only assume to be her porter bent low beneath a Datsun, frantically attempting to retrieve a cigarette.
 Together, the three of us watched this grim controversy unfold until the light turned and there was nothing left to do but continue on.
 I nodded to the dog and we made our way back out onto the highway.

 Just outside of town, as Route 67 began to carry further down toward Ojinaga, Spartans and Vagabonds lay strewn across the land, some painted sky-blue, some orange, others pink, each to match the sky, each floating in their own space like ships on a desert sea.
 Sioux-style Teepees and Mongolian Yurts drifted quietly, barely disturbing the tranquility that embodied the space.
 Hidden away on this tawny piece of Chihuahuan grasslands, El Cosmico served as a waypoint for wanderers from around the globe, offering shelter to nomads and ego-maniacal pop singers for nearly seven years.
 But, upon our arrival, not a soul was to be seen.